Skip to content

 Spinach contains a lot of folic acid and is therefore a good source of vitamin B9.

-From Office of Dietary Supplements a daily intake of 400 µg folate is recommended for adolescents and adults from the age of 14.3 From the European Food Safety Authority (EFSA) a slightly lower intake recommendation of 330 µg per day is given in comparison.4
+From Office of Dietary Supplements a daily intake of 400 µg folate is recommended for adolescents and adults from the age of 14.3 From the European Food Safety Authority (EFSA) a somewhat lower intake recommendation of 330 µg per day is given in comparison.4

-Finally, you will find here the German Society for Nutrition (DGE) recommended reference values.
+Finally, here you will find the German Society for Nutrition (DGE) recommended reference values.
 These are broken down by age and shown in the following table in µg per day2:

 AgeFeeding recommendation